GeekMasher/nvim/README.md

 ## Support

-Please create issues for any feature requests, bugs, or documentation problems.
+Feel free to create issues for any feature requests or bugs.

-## Acknowledgement

-- @GeekMasher - Author and Maintainer

 ## Licence